Skip to content

 Section titled “Hands-On Exercise: CMS with EBS for DB + EFS for Shared Media”

-In this exercise, you will build a content management system with PostgreSQL on EBS (single-writer database) and shared media storage on EFS (multi-reader/writer for uploaded images).
+In this comprehensive exercise, you will architect a robust content management system by marrying PostgreSQL on high-performance EBS block storage with universally shared media storage backed by EFS.

 What you will build: